Report Adverse Events

 Always read the Patient Information Leaflet, or instruction supplied with your medicine.
 It lists the known side effects or problems and advises you on what to do.

-You can report adverse events to your doctor, nurse or pharmacist.
-The details on how to do this will be described in the Patient Information Leaflet or instructions supplied with your medicine.
+If you get any side effects, talk to your doctor, pharmacist or nurse.
+This includes any possible side effects not listed in the package leaflet.
+The details on how to do this will be described in the package leaflet or instructions supplied with your medicine.